shreeshjha/SkipCache/README.md

 The configuration is loaded at runtime (used in multi-core simulation, for example) via config.hpp.

 ## Acknowledgments
-This project is inspired by research on cache control and persistent memory, including the techniques presented in "Skip It: Take Control of Your Cache!" and "Efficient Logging in Non-Volatile Memory by Exploiting Coherency Protocols".
+This project is inspired by research on cache control and persistent memory, including the techniques presented in "Skip It: Take Control of Your Cache!", "Efficient Logging in Non-Volatile Memory by Exploiting Coherency Protocols", "NVM: Is it Not Very Meaningful for Databases?" and "Analyzing Vectorized Hash Tables Across CPU Architectures".